ten3roberts/flax/guide/src/fundamentals/relations.md

-Important to note is that the same `child_of` component with different `object` arguments are distinct, and can as such exist on an entity at the same time, allowing many-many relationsships between entities;
+Important to note is that the same `child_of` component with different `object` arguments are distinct, and can as such exist on an entity at the same time, allowing many-many relationships between entities;

-There is no limatation of the number of relations an entity can have.
+There is no limitation of the number of relations an entity can have.
 As such, an entity can have multiple relations to other entities, allowing for any kind of graphs inside the ecs.

 ```rust